Taunggyi Hot Air Balloon Festival: Hot Air Balloon Preparation

-Hot-air balloons hold a significant role for Myanmar people.
+Hot-air balloons hold a significant cultural role for Myanmar people.
 They are very expensive to build and it takes about 5 to 6 months to prepare the balloons before the competition.
 The participants spend a lot of time and money on decorating the balloons with paints and fireworks.
 The strength and greatness of a balloon show teamwork and enthusiasm.
 Modern hot-air balloons are made of Shan paper.
 They are all designed and hand-made by the participants.

 All the decorations on the balloons such as candles, lanterns, paintings and even the fireworks are made by hand.
 Many colourful lanterns made of Cellophane and thousands of red, yellow and white candles illustrating different patterns are attached to the wall of the paper balloon before being released them into the starry night sky.
 Participants illustrate the artwork on their balloons from images of Buddha to traditional motifs, symmetrical patterns or shapes of animals such as bears, parrots, elephants, lions, tigers and dragons on the mulberry papers.